Unraveling Chronic Pain: Massage Therapy Techniques

 • Massage therapy is most effective when used as part of a comprehensive pain management plan.

-A massage therapist wearing scrubs2
+a massage therapist wearing scrubs2

 Qualifications to Look for in a Massage Therapist